hastagAB/Awesome-Python-Scripts/Github-Review-Bot/README.md

     pip install selenium
     ```

 - [GeckoDriver](https://github.com/mozilla/geckodriver) for Firefox.
 Make sure to download the correct version for your system.
+Or you can replace `FireFox()` with your own webdriver

 - A GitHub account with the necessary access rights to review pull requests in the target repository.